ingowald/VoPaT/README.md

   mean the actual domain of the transfer function is [2.5,5] (ie, 25 percent and 50 percent inside the [0,10] range).

+TODO

+- getting to work on TACC: then also get to run on large data (dns? cloud or llnl animatied?)

+- optimization: have all ranks exhcnage their macrocell info, then have 'getNextNode()' use this to try and skip the next rank if
+  possible: if currnet rank knows what random number the next ray would use for that rank, and has the same macrocells, AND tracing the ray through the next ray's macrocells doesn't yeild a single scatter event, then that next rank can be skipped w/ needing to forward the ray!

+- optimization: partial frame buffers could probably be sent w/ lower bandwidth if we look at 8x8 tiles and send only those that aren't entirely empty.

+- visualizations: woodock w/ ray forwarding, woodcock with *local* only shadows (no forwarding fo shadow rays), as emission absorption only.

+- clouds: done' tuse transfer function, but do PHOTOREAL cloud

+- iso-surfaces

+- clouds - animation?

+- multiple samples per pixel (maybe w/ control from user)